leon-ng9/twitter-clone/README.md

-Application to learn Ruby on Rails
+Twitter clone application to learn Ruby on Rails